 Mongolia's foreign ministry first became actively involved in international religious freedom advocacy in June 2008.
-With the help of the International Religious Liberty Association, Mongolia's Council Religious Affairs-a 13-member governmental consultative body on relations between domestic religious groups-hosted the country's first ever religious liberty symposium.
+With the help of the International Religious Liberty Association, Mongolia's Council Religious Affairs-a 13-member for governmental consultative body on relations between domestic religious groups-hosted the country's first ever religious liberty symposium.
 The symposium was attended by close to 50 governmental and religious figureheads from the region.
 At its conclusion, the symposium sought to host a full religious freedom conference as well as the 3rd Asian Congress on Religious Liberty.
 Unfortunately, neither goal appears to have become a reality.
 Since the symposium, Mongolia has had little presence in the international religious freedom sphere.

-In 2018, the northern Asian nation appeared to be seeking an active role once again, after attending the U.S. Department of State's Ministerial to Advance Religious Freedom.124

-After the Ministerial, Mongolia promised to appoint an Ambassador at Large for Religious Freedom, following the U.S. model, and affirmed this in a meeting September 2018 between Mongolian Foreign Minister Damdin Tsogtbaatar and U.S. Ambassador at Large for International Religious Freedom, Sam Brownback.
-In June 2019, Mongolia announced the appointment of Burenbayar Chanrav to this position.
+In 2018, the northern Asian nation appeared to be seeking an active role once again, after attending the U.S. Department of State's Ministerial to Advance Religious Freedom.124 model, and affirmed this in a meeting September 2018 between Mongolian Foreign Minister Damdin Tsogtbaatar and U.S. Ambassador at Large for International Religious Freedom, Sam Brownback.125 In June 2019, Mongolia announced the appointment of Burenbayar Chanrav to this position.